-Summary: Artificial Intelligence (AI) in Education 3

-Knowledge and skills for the future 6

-What is Artificial Intelligence?
-7

-How does AI work?
-7

-What types of AI are there?
-7

-What is Generative Artificial Intelligence?
-8

-How can AI be used in education?
-10

-How can schools and users of AI mitigate risk?
-1 2

-The use of AI by students 13

-Generative AI and assessments 15

-Could a school or trust have its own private generative AI model?
-16

-Further information 17
+Summary: Artificial Intelligence (AI) in Education 3 Knowledge and skills for the future 7 How does AI work?
+8 What types of AI are there?
+9 What is generative Artificial Intelligence?
+10 How can AI be used in education?
+13 What are the potential benefits of using AI in education?
+14 What are the risks of using AI in education?
+15 What are the risks of using generative AI?
+16 How can schools and users of AI mitigate risk?
+17 The importance of data protection and security 18 The use of AI by students 19 Generative AI and assessments 21 Could a school or trust have its own private generative AI model?
+22 Further information 23